 Again, credit cards can use an APR to determine your interest charges.
 This APR includes a variable interest rate as well as fees, such as an annual fee.
 Your APR can be tied to your credit scores; a higher credit score usually translates to a lower APR and vice versa.

 Interest applies when you carry a balance on your card.
 To find out how much interest you’re paying daily, you divide your APR by 365.
 This is your daily percentage rate.
 Your credit card company then multiples this daily percentage rate by your balance to determine how much interest to charge.

 No interest charges apply during the grace period.
 This is the window of time between the end of the billing cycle and your minimum payment due date.
-If you pay off your balance in full during the grace period, then no interest accrues.
-Under the CARD Act of 2009, the grace period has to last at least 21 days.
+If you pay off your balance in full during the grace period, you don’t pay any interest.

 High-yield checking accounts or high-interest checking accounts can pay competitive rates on checking account balances.
-You get all the regular features of a checking account with the added benefit of earning interest.
+You get all the regular features of a checking account with the added benefit of earning interest on the money deposited.

-Opening an interest checking account along with a high-yield savings account can help you maximize your interest earnings.
+Opening an interest checking account along with a high-yield savings account can help you maximize your interest earnings on the money you aren’t using.
 Again, it’s important to keep checking account fees in mind since those can nibble away at the interest you earn.